 - Wildlife trade has occurred throughout human history and provides nutrition and welfare for peoples, especially the Indigenous Peoples and local communities in many countries. - About 24% of all wild terrestrial vertebrate species are traded globally.
 International, legal wildlife trade has increased more than five-fold in value in the last 14 years and was estimated to be worth US\$107 billion in 2019.
-The illegal wildlife trade is estimated to be worth US\$7-23 billion annually. - The USA is one of the largest legal importers of wildlife with 10-20 million individual wild animals (terrestrial and marine) imported each year, largely for the pet trade.
-The number of shipments rose from around 7,000 to 13,000 per month from 2000 to 2015.
-This trade has led to the introduction of novel zoonoses (e.g. monkeypox) and disease vectors or hosts (e.g. tick reservoirs of the cattle disease heartwater) into the USA. - Wildlife farming has expanded substantially, particularly in China prior to COVID-19, where 'non-traditional animal' farming generated US\$77 billion dollars and employed 14 million people in 2016. - The farming, trade and consumption of wildlife and wildlife-derived products (for food, medicine, fur and other products) have led to biodiversity loss, and emerging diseases, including SARS and COVID-19. - Illegal and unregulated trade and unsustainable consumption of wildlife as well as the legal, regulated trade in wildlife have been linked to disease emergence. - The trade in mammals and birds is likely a higher risk for disease emergence than other taxa because they are important reservoirs of zoonotic pathogens. - Regulations that mandate disease surveillance in the wildlife trade are limited in scope, disaggregated among numerous authorities, and inconsistently enforced or applied.
+The illegal wildlife trade is estimated to be worth US\$7-23 billion annually. - Wildlife consumption patterns vary markedly among countries, with North America, Europe and some parts of Asia being net importers, and the European Union and the United States of America being leading consumers of legally traded wildlife for pets. - Wildlife farming has expanded substantially in the last few decades, with international legal wildlife trade having increased 500% in value since 2015. - The farming, trade and consumption of wildlife and wildlife-derived products (for food, medicine, fur and other products) have led to biodiversity loss, and emerging diseases, including SARS and COVID-19. - Illegal and unregulated trade and unsustainable consumption of wildlife as well as the legal, regulated trade in wildlife have been linked to disease emergence. - The trade in mammals and birds is likely a higher risk for disease emergence than other taxa because they are important reservoirs of zoonotic pathogens. - Regulations that mandate disease surveillance in the wildlife trade are limited in scope, disaggregated among numerous authorities, and inconsistently enforced or applied.